DrMSAbdullahi/PBMC_RNASeqHCC_PH_Analysis/README.md

 We used the following datasets in our project.

-- **RNA-Seq Gene Expression Dataset**: This dataset comprises 262,575 gene expressions from 34 samples, with 17 representing healthy samples and 17 representing disease samples.
-The original dataset was sourced from the study by Han et al., titled 'RNA-seq profiling reveals PBMC RNA as a potential biomarker for hepatocellular carcinoma.'
+- **RNA-Seq Gene Expression Dataset**: This dataset comprises 26,575 gene expressions from 34 samples, with 17 representing healthy samples and 17 representing disease samples.
+The original dataset was sourced from the study by Han et al.[1], titled 'RNA-seq profiling reveals PBMC RNA as a potential biomarker for hepatocellular carcinoma.'
 For access to the original sequencing data, please refer to NCBI project PRJNA739257 [here](https://dataview.ncbi.nlm.nih.gov/object/PRJNA739257).

 - **KEGG Pathways Dataset**: We obtained KEGG pathway datasets from the KEGG database using R software (version 4.3.0).
 Our focus was specifically on the 230 signaling and disease pathways, each of which consists of a minimum of 25 genes.
 Additionally, at least 70% of the genes from each pathway were required to be present in our gene expression dataset.